varlabz/ask/examples/blog_post/README.md

 1. Research (`research.yaml`): Gathers structured topical research using search + fetch + sequential thinking tools.
 Produces a research report and list of source URLs.
 2. Outline (`outline.yaml`): Converts topic + research summary into an informal, narrative-friendly outline.
 3. Post Draft (`post.yaml`): Expands the outline into a full blog post, enriching with research details; returns full article + (optionally) URLs used.
-4. Critique (`critic.yaml`): Acts as an editor scoring the article across 5 dimensions (Clarity, Depth, Structure, Objectivity, Style) with /20 scores and final /100 total.
+4. Critique & Score (`score.yaml`): Acts as an editor scoring the article across 5 dimensions (Clarity, Depth, Structure, Objectivity, Style) with /20 scores and final /100 total.

 Each step is an agent instantiation with its own instructions (and potentially distinct tools / model config) orchestrated sequentially.
 Intermediate outputs are passed as structured prompt fragments (`# topic: ...`, `# research: ...`, etc.).